 The 30-year-old from Glascock County, Ga., has leukemia.
-She received her second bone marrow transplant in early October and hasn’t been allowed past the double doors of the Georgia Health Sciences University Cancer Center in weeks.
+She received her second bone marrow transplant in early October and hasn’t been allowed past the double doors of the Georgia Health Sciences University Hospital in weeks.

 “When you find out you have leukemia or any kind of cancer, it brings you down,” she said.
 “You have to stay focused on the Lord.
 In our case, we’re not allowed to go to church.
 All we have is Brother Wayne.”

 “Brother Wayne” is her chaplain, the Rev. Wayne McKnight, who for the past year has ministered to Chalker and her family.

 He’s one of several chaplains Medical College of Georgia Hospital and Clinics will recognize Tuesday with a service during the 27th annual Pastoral Care Week.

 Patients, staff and the public are invited to the ecumenical service, where the Rev. Sid Gates will speak.

 The midday service held in honor of Pastoral Care Week celebrates the role of “spiritual caregivers” and is themed “Giving Voice.”